 How to Make Rose Petal Tea

-Delicious Rose Tea--Pretty as a Picture and Tastes Just as Good
+Pretty as a Picture and Tastes Just as Roses Smell

 Rose Tea Anyone?

 You may have heard of rose tea and wondered what it would taste like.
-We all know roses smell heavenly but dare we hope that tea made from roses would taste as good?
+We all know roses smell heavenly but dare we hope that tea made from the petals would taste as good?

-If you want to try your hand at making tea from roses, it is very easy to do.
-Follow these instructions for making your own rose petal tea.
-Once you sample it, you'll be hooked on this wonderful brew.
+If you want to try your hand at making tea from rose petals, it is extremely easy to do.
+And once you sample it, you'll be hooked on this wonderful brew.

 Rose tea, starts, of course, with actual roses and their petals.
-Most roses are edible and the petals have been used for centuries as a delicate flavoring agent.
+Most roses are edible and, in fact, the petals have been used for centuries as a delicate flavoring agent.
 In other countries, rose water has been used to flavor pastry or added to icing or whipped cream.

-An Unsprayed Hansa Rose Bush in a Quiet Corner of the Yard Offers Up Edible Petals for Rose Tea
+An Unsprayed Hansa Rose Bush in a Quiet Corner of the Yard Offers Up an Abundant Supply of Petals

 Collecting Rose Petals

 - Before you start, make sure your chosen rose plants have never been sprayed with pesticides and haven't grown near a roadway.

 - Choose newly opened petals that are at their best.